karimidbouhouch/Inception/README.md

 # Inception
-The objective of this project is to expand the understanding of system administration through the utilization of Docker.
-This involves virtualizing multiple Docker images and deploying them within an individualized virtual machine environment.
+This project aims to broaden knowledge of system administration by using Docker.
+Several Docker images will be virtualized, created within a new personal virtual machine.